Welcome To The

 the voice of Energy Storage in Ireland

-Promoting energy storage across a broad range of technologies and applications including flywheels, pumped hydro, compressed air, thermal and green hydrogen storage.
+Promoting energy storage across a broad range of technologies and applications including batteries, flywheels, pumped hydro, compressed air, thermal and green hydrogen storage.

 Programme launches to boost Ireland’s energy storage market

 3cea call for applications to grow energy storage with STEPS Programme

 Please note: The deadline has been extended to the 17th of June 2021.

 AN exciting opportunity for energy storage innovators in Ireland has opened.
 SMEs developing energy storage solutions can apply for the free support programme via www.stepsnwe-application.com.

 The STEPS Business Support Programme is coordinated by 3 Counties Energy Agency (3cea) and aims to address the lack of competitiveness for battery storage solutions in Northwest Europe, including Ireland.
 It combines business support and mentoring with access to real-life testing.